 Want plans?
 Here’s a Google Sketchup based plan for this hive:

 My combo hive is a cross between a long hive and a standard hive.
 It has many advantages of both.
-Two supers, back to back, can set on top of it.
+Two supers, back to back, can set on top .
 This hive:

 - is managed both horizontally and vertically